For many in National Hunt racing, the Grand National remains the pinnacle of the sport.

-Consider the Grand National reserves as like substitutes in football: they get the nod when another horse is declared a non-runner.
+Consider the Grand National reserves as like substitutes in football: they got the nod when another horse was declared a non-runner.

-That could happen days in advance of the April showpiece or the day before the race, so those tasked with managing each reserve need to be on their toes in case they get the call up.
+That could have happened days in advance of the April showpiece or the day before the race, so those tasked with managing each reserve needed to be on their toes in case they get the call up.

-There are typically four reserves selected, and these are given a defined order by the handicapper – so, the first reserve would enter the field first should a declared runner withdraw, and then the second and so on.
+There were typically four reserves selected, and these were given a defined order by the handicapper – so, the first reserve would enter the field first should a declared runner withdraw, and then the second and so on.

-You will often see reserves listed in the Grand National betting odds too, although anybody backing them is best served to seek out ‘non runner, no bet’ offers so that they are protected should their selection not make it to the start line.
+You would often see reserves listed in the Grand National betting odds too, although anybody backing them was best served to seek out ‘non runner, no bet’ offers so that they were protected should their selection not make it to the start line.